Yunying/Yunying_Star/GameDesignDoc.md

    in a single game. **NOT THE FINAL SCORE.** (because the player will possibly end the game with score 0)

 8. The Highest score of this game will be displayed when a game ends.
-   A full list of all scores (sorted from highest to lowest) and their usernames can be seen by the command `gedit highscore.txt`.
+   A full list of all scores (sorted from highest to lowest) and their usernames can be seen by entering the command `gedit highscore.txt`.

 ####Difficulty